Let me start with a small story that I read a few years ago from a book whose name I can’t remember (feel free to let me know):

 If someone thinks you’re smart within 5 minutes of meeting you, you’ll have to act dumb 100x longer for him to change his mind.
 Sometimes, he still won’t be convinced.

-“Gurus” go through this phenomenon that they captivate people so deeply that they can say any kind of dumb shit they want and people will interpret it to be a really deep intelligent insight.
+“Gurus” go through this phenomenon that they captivate people so deeply that they can say any dumb shit they want and people will interpret it to be a profound, intelligent insight.

 This way they can say some of the dumbest of things and still stay on the top – because peoples perceptions are how they interpret their realities.